bdilday/GeomMLBStadiums/README.md

 ### `geom_mlb_stadium`

-This use `geom_mlb_stadium`, which implicitly loads the `MLBStadiumsPathData` data, to plot the 30 current stadiums.
+This uses `geom_mlb_stadium`, which implicitly loads the `MLBStadiumsPathData` data, to plot the 30 current stadiums.

 ``` r
 ggplot() +